gnns4hri/sngnnv2/README.md

 These are used by the training script to divide the dataset into train, dev and test sets.

 ## Training instructions
-Once the dataset is set up, now we can train our models with that data.
+Once the dataset is set up, we can train our models with that data.
-We provide two ways of performing the training process: setting the hyperparameters manually to train a single model or perform consecutive pieces of training with random hyperparameters.
+We provide two ways of performing the training process: setting the hyperparameters manually to train a single model or perform several trainings with random hyperparameters.

 ### Single model training
 This section explains how to perform the training of a single model imputing the hyperparameters by hand.